thanthamky/lidar-forestry/README.md

 ## Read LAS data

+replace the `<path>/<to>/file.las` with the `pine.las` in the repository

 ```R
 las = lidR:readLAS("<path>/<to>/file.las")
 ```

 ## Preprocessing LAS data
+normalize terrain surface of las data using this.
+KNN-IDW is selected as example of generating ground surface
 ```R
 # Terrain normalize
 las = normalize_height(las, knnidw())